 Fix My Hacked Website — Security Guide

-Another effective method for identifying website hacks is through a thorough examination of your site files.
+Another effective method for identifying website hacks is to inspect your website's files directly.
 Look for:

 Frequently Asked Questions